This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Decomposers”.

 6. Decomposers and detritivores are same.

-Explanation: Though both feed on the same diet and both are heterotrophic they both are not same.
+Explanation: Though both feeds on the same diet and both are heterotrophic they both are not same.
 Decomposer is a general term while detritivores are the classification of decomposers.
 Decomposers break down the dead organisms through decomposition, while detritivores consume the decaying organisms.

 a) Ganoderma lucidum coll